xdwsdev/CortanaTools/README.md

 # DEPRECATED

-This project is no longer maintained.
+This program is no longer needed, Cortana was deprecated as a standalone app.
-The program may still be working, maybe not.

 ## CortanaTools